oxypteros/alpha-content/_index.en.md

 And that's my honest perspective on why to choose alpha.
 {{< /text2>}}
 {{< cta TITLE="Need More?"
-BTN-TEXT="View Documentation" BTN-LINK="#demo" BTN-LABEL="" LINK-TEXT="Inner Narrations" LINK="/narrator" LINK-LABEL="Read more">}}
+BTN-TEXT="View Documentation" BTN-LINK="/docs" BTN-LABEL="" LINK-TEXT="Inner Narrations" LINK="/narrator" LINK-LABEL="Read more">}}
 No need for a demo site, alpha is already in action right here.
-Explore this site, read the [decisions behind the design]( "Test") for in-depth insights, or dive under the hood on the [GitHub repo]((https://github.com/oxypteros/alpha-theme, "The GitHub repo of alpha")).
+Explore this site, read the [decisions behind the design](/# "Design decisions") for in-depth insights, or dive under the hood on the [GitHub repo](https://github.com/oxypteros/alpha-theme "The GitHub repo of alpha").
 {{< /cta >}}